opendatahub-io/architecture-decision-records/architecture/components/model-registry/README.md

 The model registry is a backing store for various stages of MLOps that can log user flow of a model development and deployment.
 The model registry meets a data scientist's need to be able to visualize a model’s lineage and trace back the training executions, parameters, metrics, etc. It also help deployment engineers visualize model pipeline events, actions, progress through deployment stages, etc.

 ## Goals
-- Associate metadata from as training, experimentation, studies and their metrics, with a model
+- Associate metadata from training, experimentation, studies and their metrics, with a model
 - Build a catalog of models and manage model versions for deployment
 - Management of model to different deployment environments
 - Build an open-source solution with vibrant community (Kubeflow)